mok0/mmcifbuddy/README.md

 An mmCIF file consists of _categories_ of information in the form of tables and keyword-value pairs.

-elationships between common data items (e.g. atom and residue identifiers) are explicitly documented within the [PDBx Exchange Dictionary](https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Index/) which itself is an mmCIF file and can be used to check the validity of any PDB entry.
+The relationships between common data items (e.g. atom and residue identifiers) are explicitly documented within the [PDBx Exchange Dictionary](https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Index/) which itself is an mmCIF file and can be used to check the validity of any PDB entry.

-OBS! mmcifreader is FAST
+OBS! mmcifbuddy is FAST

 ## Examples